-Students School Parents/Carers will respond to questioning and ensure that I ask for clarification when needed.
-I will be an inquisitive learner.
-We will check understanding through rigorous questioning and encourage our students to question us.
-I will discuss my child's learning with him/her and encourage him/her to seek clarification when required.
+- 4 Students School Parents/Carers I will respond to questioning and We will check understanding through I will discuss my child's learning with ensure that I ask for clarification rigorous questioning and encourage him/her and encourage him/her to when needed.
+I will be an inquisitive our students to question us. seek clarification when required. learner.